These cheap meals for large families are so easy that you’ll want them on your meal plan all month long! Simple, easy recipes to feed a crowd.

 Lemon Bars Perfect on a hot day, though I usually just sprinkle powdered sugar over the top.

-Keep these easy meals for large families at the ready.
+Keep these inexpensive recipes for large families handy!

 What are your favorite easy meals for large families?